dixonnataliej/nataliesearringco-website/README.md

 ---

 ## Acknowledgments
 This project was inspired by my Web Systems class, which introduced me to many of the technologies and concepts used here.
-Special thanks to my instructors and classmates for their insights and encouragement.
+Special thanks to my instructors and project partner for their insights and encouragement.

 ---